Think you might have diastasis recti?

 Step One: Learn how to properly engage your core so all the core rehab exercises you’re about to do will actually be helpful.

 Step Two: Start your core rehab journey.
 (Hooray!)

 I highly – highly – recommend that you start by finding a great pelvic floor physiotherapist so she can give you a full assessment and guide you through some exercises and stretches to help you heal your diastasis (and any other core or pelvic floor issues you’re experiencing).

 You can also start doing some simple core workouts to help rehab yourself at home.
 (Just make sure to check-in with your doctor or physio first to make sure any exercises you’re doing are right for your body – there’s no one size fits all approach to healing diastasis, weak core, and pelvic floor issues).

 Here are some links to help you find a physiotherapist near you (if your country isn’t on the list try typing “find a pelvic floor physiotherapist + your country” into Google):

 You don’t have to live with the pain and the “this isn’t what I want my body to look or feel like” thoughts.

 You can help your body heal as best as possible.

 So choose a path and hop on it.

 P.S.
 Have a friend who’s bummed out by her post-baby belly?
-Send her this video and suggest that she check for diastasis in her own body.
+Send her this video and suggest that she check for diastasis and get some help healing it.